esponges/ai_team_introduction/ai_presentation_swe.md

 ---

-### Temperature
-**Definition:**
-A parameter that controls how "creative" the AI is.
-- Low = predictable, safe answers
-- High = more variety, possible creativity but also risk of nonsense
-**Analogy:** Like adding spice to a dish — a pinch for stability, more if you want unexpected flavors.

----

-### System Prompt
-**Definition:**
-Special instruction that sets the model’s role and style before the conversation starts.
-**Example:** “You are a senior frontend engineer who writes clean, commented code.”

----

 ### Prompt Chaining
 **Definition:**
 Breaking a complex task into smaller AI prompts, feeding outputs from one step into the next.
 **Analogy:** Like passing work between teammates in a relay race.

 ---

+## Model Selection Strategy
+The quality of your AI output often depends on choosing the right model for the task.

+### How to Choose the right model for your task
+1. Match model strength to task complexity
+2. Use cost-efficient models for simple tasks
+3. Experiment with different models for learning

+### Example Model Strengths (Publicly Available)
+- **Claude:** Great for detailed reasoning and explanations
+- **GPT-4/4o:** Strong general purpose + strategy/planning
+- **Gemini:** Balanced for code and general tasks
+- **LLaMA, Mistral, etc.:** Open-source, self-hosted options

 ---

 ## Agents vs. Workflows
+When implementing AI solutions, you can choose between two main approaches: Workflows and Agents.

 ### Workflow Approach
 **Definition:**
 A predefined sequence of steps for the AI to follow, often with strict control.
 **Analogy:** Like a factory assembly line — each station has a fixed role.

 - Predictable and easier to debug
 - Lower cost and resource use
-- Best when steps are well-known
+- Best when steps or requests are well-known

 ---